Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 There is nothing we can do to correct this, bug reports on this topic will be deleted.

+### When using Honed metal to craft something, missives in your inventory complete and then abort.

+This is related to how honed metal functions.
+It transfers the inventory of the smith or enchanter to your inventory so you can see from the honed metal craft menu, what the smith can craft. this transfer essentially triggers the "quest complete" part of the missive.

+### I hear Random drinking noises.

+In Wildlander, both NPC's followers and horses can drink potions from their inventory.
+Unfortunately Skyrim doesnt have a "NPC" drink noise, so it plays the generic one as though the player was drinking.

+### Health/Stamina Potions are disappearing from my horse's inventory.

+The horse is treated as though it is a follower, and when its low on stamina or health can and does drink potions from its inventory

+### NPC's added by mods dont have voicelines or are immersion breaking.

+Unfortunately - this would require a great deal of effort to replace the voice lines and dialog so they fit.

+### I speak to a farmer and ask him if i can harvest his crops, but some give me bounties.

+Again - this would require a lot of effort to correct ownership on the specific plants causing the issues.
+In some cases the opposite is true as well, and plants which should be owned are not.

+### Bookshelves can be used to duplicate items placed upon them.

+E.g Placing a book on a shelf, removing the book from the shelf by "picking it up" then using the shelf inventory to get a copy.

+Unfortunate this is a engine issue where removing the book from the shelf by pickup doesn't edit the container.

 ---
+## M/O 2

+None of these are actually bugs - but i'm including them here to hopefully prevent bug reports.

+1. Reporting files in the overwrite - these are your crash logs
+1. All the Npc overhauls are disabled - They are supposed to be _they are for Dylan's use only_ Hence "DEV RESOURCES" label.
+1. There are mods with Red X's - these are merged into the Wildlander ESP - its perfectly normal
+1. Mod XXX is out of date - Perfectly normal for modlists to have older versions of mods, Some mods update several times a month and the list wont ever be able to keep up.

+---

 ## Camera Issues

-* Camera can go wonky opening the Tab Menu whilst on horse back. (rarely happens)
+1. Camera can go wonky opening the Tab Menu whilst on horse back. (rarely happens)
-* Waking nightmare - when on step release the miasma  - and your pretending to be Casimir.
+1. Waking nightmare - when on step release the miasma  - and your pretending to be Casimir.
 You can see your player's body in front of camera.
 The effect only lasts for the duration of this step and can be safely ignored.
-* Camera is too close to head when running
+1. Camera is too close to head when running
-* Arms clipping or off to one side when casting spells - Issue with the current version of Improved camera, closing and reloading generally corrects this temporary.
+1. Arms clipping or off to one side when casting spells - Issue with the current version of Improved camera, closing and reloading generally corrects this temporary.
+1. Whenever I open a crafting station such as an enchantment table, alchemy lab, cooking pot, etc., for the second time in the same cell, the menu doesn't load and I'm stuck.have to save exit and restart the game to fix

 ---

 ## UI

-* On ultrawide monitor (2560x1080), perk names appear VERY right aligned to perk "stars" making it awkward to use the perk menu as perk names appear over other perk "stars" in many cases.
+1. On ultrawide monitor (2560x1080), perk names appear VERY right aligned to perk "stars" making it awkward to use the perk menu as perk names appear over other perk "stars" in many cases.
-* certain elements of the UI will disappear (the compass and the H/M/S bars) after pressing X or when an inventory window is open
+1. certain elements of the UI will disappear (the compass and the H/M/S bars) after pressing X or when an inventory window is open

 ---

 ## Gameplay Issues

-* Bookshelves can be used to duplicate items placed upon them
-* Waking nightmare - when on step release the miasma  - and your pretending to be Casimir.
+1. Waking nightmare - when on step release the miasma  - and your pretending to be Casimir.
 You can see your player's body in front of camera.
 The effect only lasts for the duration of this step and can be safely ignored.
-* Drawing weapon when stealthed increases speed
+1. Drawing weapon when stealthed increases speed
-* Got a bounty for opening a unlocked door in Whiterun's halls of the dead.
+1. Got a bounty for opening a unlocked door in Whiterun's halls of the dead.
-* Prices of the summon tomes are WAY higher than the other ones
+1. Prices of the summon tomes are WAY higher than the other ones
-* There is a note from Holidays on the counter of the Bannered Mare, but it cant be interacted with
+1. There is a note from Holidays on the counter of the Bannered Mare, but it cant be interacted with
-* Got a Trespassing in Warmaidens during opening hours
+1. Got a Trespassing in Warmaidens during opening hours (typically happens if the shop doesnt open and user picks lock to gain entry)
-* The Nightmother's Coffin can be searched and is Empty While helping Cicero
+1. The Nightmother's Coffin can be searched and is Empty While helping Cicero
-* Alessandra says Anders is located in Windhelm instead of Whiterun
+1. Alessandra says Anders is located in Windhelm instead of Whiterun
-* Users report every time they sleep they get deer pelt and 2 charcoal drop into inventory
-* Tempering Labels currently do not work.
+1. Tempering Labels currently do not work.
-* Bathing can teleport the player to a seemingly random location.
+1. Bathing can teleport the player to a seemingly random location.

 ### With workarounds

-**When weapons are pulled out and you alt-tab, in third person the pc goes into block animation and moves really slowly but in first person the issues goes away**
+** When weapons are pulled out and you alt-tab, in third person the pc goes into block animation and moves really slowly but in first person the issues goes away **

 Hit Control.
 Note: This happens if you have moved Duel wield block to the Alt key and then alt+tab out.
 Its strongly recommended that nothing be bound to the alt key.